maxtong9/smart_meetings/ApplicationServer/README.md

 ## Run application

-Open two terminals in the rails_hw directory.
+Open two terminals in the ApplicationServer directory.

 Run: